qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 * :guilabel:`Extend filter ("OR")`

-To clear the filter, either select :guilabel:`Show all features` option mentioned in :ref:`filter_features`, or click the clear the expression and click :guilabel:`Apply`.
+To clear the filter, either select :guilabel:`Show all features` option mentioned in :ref:`filter_features`, or click to clear the expression and click :guilabel:`Apply`.

 Using action on features